Below is a short synopsis of almost all of our programs.

 Health Education: School and community group education on a full range of health-related topics can be arranged.
 Individual counseling and health maintenance are available on-site.
 Diabetes self-management education classes are held for families and individuals living with diabetes.

-Nutrition Counseling: Diet counseling for weight control, diabetes and hypertension control may be arranged.
+Nutrition Counseling: Diet counseling for weight control, diabetes, and hypertension control may be arranged.

-Mental Health Care: Professional counseling services are provided to individuals, families and groups.
+Mental Health Care: Professional counseling services are provided to individuals, families, and groups.

 Pharmacy: Prescriptions for registered users may be filled at the center.
 The center participates in several reduced cost medication programs.

-Dental Clinic: Our dentists, dental hygienists and assistants provide emergency and primary preventive dental care.
+Dental Clinic: Our dentists, dental hygienists, and assistants provide emergency and primary preventive dental care.

-Breast and Cervical Cancer Screening: Community Health is committed to the improvement of women's health and wellness by providing screening exams for Breast and Cervical Cancer including an onsite mammography department.
+Breast and Cervical Cancer Screening: Community Health is committed to the improvement of women's health and wellness by providing screening exams for Breast and Cervical Cancer by including an onsite mammography department.
 We have programs to assist with the cost of these screenings.
 For more information please contact Bertha Spears, LPN at (405) 769-3301 ext.
 1215 prior to scheduling your appointment.